 - Retention: Students who participate in more After School Matters programs experience more successful outcomes.

 - In addition, multiple research studies have confirmed our impact on things like decision-making, collaboration, and connection to their school.
 Learn more about them here.

 Beyond High School

-College Enrollment and Persistence: 64% of After School Matters 12th graders had enrolled in college by the fall following their graduation, compared to 56% of CPS graduates citywide.
+College Enrollment and Persistence: 66.1% of After School Matters 12th graders had enrolled in college by the fall following their graduation, compared to 58.1% of school-based peers.